-Black Widow was originally scheduled for release in April 2020 but the onset of the coronavirus pandemic forced the release date back into the latter half of the year.
-Since then we’ve heard very little about the film, but early trailers gave away some key facts and clues about where it will be set and what to expect when it finally releases.
+Black Widow was originally scheduled for release in April 2020 but the onset of the coronavirus pandemic forced the release date back into the latter half of 2021.
+Since then we’ve heard scattered tidbits about the film, but early trailers gave away some key facts and clues about where it’ll be set and what to expect when it finally releases.

 Here’s everything we know about Black Widow so far and where it fits into the Marvel Cinematic Universe viewing order.